 Eastside: Bayview, Echo Lake, Eagle falls, Glen Alpine, Meeks Bay, Mt.
 Tallac

-For a complete Milage Breakdown to locations on each trailhead click below
+For a complete Mileage Breakdown to locations on each trailhead click below

 One way to experience the most out of Desolation is to take advantage of their trail systems and make your backpacking adventure a thru hike or point to point trip covering more mileage and features on your trip.
 This list includes our favorite loop backpack trips with varied mileage and lengths.